-The primary style guide for WTS theses is Kate L. Turabian’s Manual for Writers of Research Papers, Theses, and Dissertations, 7th edition (University of Chicago Press, 2007).
+The primary style guide for WTS theses is Kate L. Turabian’s Manual for Writers of Research Papers, Theses, and Dissertations, 8th edition (Chicago: University of Chicago Press, 2013).
 The thesis format and bibliographical guidelines of Turabian should be followed unless they are modified by this document.

-For problems or questions of format not covered by Turabian or this document, WTS thesis writers should follow The Chicago Manual of Style, 16th edition (University of Chicago Press, 2010).
+For problems or questions of format not covered by Turabian or this document, WTS thesis writers should follow The Chicago Manual of Style, 16th edition (Chicago: University of Chicago Press, 2010).

 2. SBL Handbook

-Some departments require that you use The SBL Handbook of Style for Ancient Near Eastern, Biblical, and Early Christian Studies (Hendrickson Publishers, 1999), supplemented by Turabian.
+Some departments require that you use The SBL Handbook of Style for Ancient Near Eastern, Biblical, and Early Christian Studies (Peabody, MA: Hendrickson Publishers, 1999), supplemented by Turabian.
 Please check with your advisor or department for more details.

 Note: All departments use the SBL abbreviations for ancient texts and standard references, as described in Section B below.